How to find the best house sitters for your home and pets

 There are several steps in the process of securing the right sitter and at every stage good communication will help avert any unwanted surprises.

-The first step is to list your assignment with one of the many house sitting websites.
+The first step is to list your house sitting job with one of the many house and pet sitting websites.

 To start we suggest listing in just one place.
-You’re practically guaranteed to get a flood of interest and listing on multiple sites will take more time, create more enquiries, and require a good understanding of the different messaging system used by each site.
+You could quite possibly get a flood of initial interest and listing on multiple house sit sites will take more time, create more enquiries, and require a good understanding of the different messaging system used by each website.
+If for some reason you do get less pet sitters applying than you hoped for, then consider adding your advert on other platforms once you’ve tested the waters.

-Both of these are international websites, so one disadvantage is that there may be no opportunity to meet the sitters in advance of the assignment.
+These are all international websites, so one disadvantage is that there may be no opportunity to meet the sitters in advance of the assignment.
 If this is important you’ll need to select house sitters currently living (or house sitting) close to your local area.

 Depending on your location, you may receive many expressions of interest from all over the world, and from a wide diversity of people.
 A lot of these people will be highly regarded and very trustworthy house sitters who have been helping home owners for a long time.

-A couple of other international house sitting sites where many people express satisfaction are HouseCarers.com and MindMyHouse.
+A couple of other international house sitting sites where many people express satisfaction are Nomador and MindMyHouse.
 The websites are both nicely laid out, simple to navigate and have easy-to-use messaging systems.

 For great service with a personal touch you can’t do better than HouseSitMatch.com, which offers a truly personalized matching system that assures first timers they have made the right decision.